knoxjeffrey/knoxjeffrey.github.io/_posts/2015-02-05-keep-your-controllers-skinny.markdown

 <!--more-->

 I implemented this within the create and update actions in my controller.
 The problem was that it involved quite a few steps such as checking if it was a valid url and handling exceptions.
-My controller code at this point was expending and it didn't feel like this was the correct place for the code.
+My controller code at this point was expanding and it didn't feel like this was the correct place for the code.

 My solution after some reading was to create an ```app/services``` folder with a class ```GenerateImageUrlFromPostUrl``` that was a plain old Ruby object (PORO).